cwrc/CWRC-Writer-Dev-Docs/README.md

 ## Server

 The server (or servers) provides services for storing documents, XML validation, and entity lookup.
-The server can be implemented however one would like, and in particular, can be a more general server, or set of servers, used by other applications besides the CWRC-Writer.
+The server(s) can be implemented however one would like, and in particular, can be a more general server, or set of servers, used by other applications besides the CWRC-Writer.
+Some of the backend services could even be provided by a third party, like our default public entity lookup, provided by VIAF.
+In any case, the services, needed are:

 #### Entity Lookup